Find nature on a grand scale and life on a human scale on this journey at the edge of a nation.

 These days it takes just two hours to travel from Hobart to Cockle Creek, not far from d’Entrecasteaux’s landing spot and the southernmost point you can drive in Australia.
 Yet at latitude 43 degrees, buffeted by a gale fresh from Antarctica, and on the edge of the vast Tasmanian Wilderness World Heritage Area, the sense of life-affirming isolation at the edge is complete and profound.

-Approach another edge at Tahune Airwalk, a 600-metre canopy walk near Geeveston that hangs high above the forest floor, with a final cantilevered section positioned – thrillingly - 50 metres above the Huon River.
-And water reaches the edge of cliffs and gorges across the south; insiders recommend chasing Pelverata Falls, Billy Brown Falls, Arve Falls and Adamsons Falls.
+Approach another edge at Tahune Airwalk, a 600m canopy walk near Geeveston that hangs high above the forest floor, with a final cantilevered section positioned – thrillingly – 50m above the Huon River.
+And waterfalls tumble over the edge of cliffs and gorges across the south; insiders recommend chasing Pelverata Falls, Billy Brown Falls, Arve Falls and Adamsons Falls.

-The south’s natural wonders are as diverse as they are numerous.
 Head underground to explore the labyrinth of dolomite chambers on a tour at Hastings Caves and Thermal Springs and, above ground, walk its rainforest tracks.
-On Bruny Island, climb the stairs for sweeping 360- degree views from The Neck Lookout, on the isthmus joining North and South Bruny.
-And venture into the remote waterways of the South West Wilderness with charters by Peninsula Cruising, under sail with Yukon Tours, and kayaking tours with Esperance Adventures.
+On Bruny Island, climb the stairs for sweeping 360-degree views from The Neck Lookout, on the isthmus joining North and South Bruny

-What does a 3000-year-old tree look like?
+What does a 2000-year-old tree look like?
 And what is real wilderness?
-A journey to the Southern Edge is the place to think about the big questions - the meaning of life and the universe, our place in nature – and a portal into one of the last great wild places on Earth, the 1.4 million-hectare Tasmanian Wilderness World Heritage Area.
-Walk in valleys where towering Huon pines grow for thousands of years, where rivers meet temperate rainforest, where snow-peaked mountains shadow buttongrass plains.
-Insiders recommend the South Cape Bay Track or the challenging 85-kilometre South Coast Track in the Southwest National Park.
-In Hartz Mountains National Park, they traverse landscapes shaped by glaciers to reach Hartz Peak as a day walk.
+A drive on the Southern Edge is the place to think about the big questions – the meaning of life and the universe, our place in nature – and a portal into one of the last great wild places on Earth, the 1.5 million-hectare Tasmanian Wilderness World Heritage Area.
+Walk in valleys where towering Huon pines grow for thousands of years, where rivers meet cool-temperate rainforest, where snow-peaked mountains shadow buttongrass plains.
+Insiders recommend the South Cape Bay Track or the challenging 85km South Coast Track in Southwest National Park.
+In Hartz Mountains National Park, traverse landscapes shaped by glaciers to reach Hartz Peak as a day walk.
 And on Bruny Island, insiders favour the beach-and-bush vistas of Cape Queen Elizabeth Track and the Fluted Cape Track.